Trypticase soy agar

 Colonies of Micrococcus luteus on Tryptic Soy Agar.
-Cultivation 48 hours, 37°C.
+Cultivated for 48 hours at 37°C.

 Trypticase soy agar or Tryptic soy agar (TSA) is a growth media for the culturing of moderately to non fastidious bacteria.
 It is a general-purpose, non-selective media providing enough nutrients to allow for a wide variety of microorganisms to grow.
 It is used for a wide range of applications, including culture storage, enumeration of cells (counting), isolation of pure cultures, or simply general culture.

 TSA contains enzymatic digests of casein and soybean meal, which provide amino acids and other nitrogenous substances, making it a nutritious medium for a variety of organisms.
 Sodium chloride maintains the osmotic equilibrium, while dipotassium phosphate acts as buffer to maintain pH.
 Agar extracted from any number of organisms is used as a gelling agent.

 One liter of the agar contains: